9 Bridges to GIS software

 open_app() since all functions depending on their output will run them automatically if needed.

-Before running RQGIS you have to make sure to have installed QGIS and all its (third-party) dependencies such as SAGA and GRASS.
+Before running RQGIS make sure you have installed QGIS and all its (third-party) dependencies such as SAGA and GRASS.

 To install RQGIS a number of dependencies are required, as described in the